romaintestu/forticnapp-workshop/lab-01/README.md

 ### Step 1: Access FortiCNAPP Console

-*Goal: Access the FortiCNAPP demo environment and select the appropriate tenant.*
+*How do we access the FortiCNAPP demo environment and select the appropriate tenant?*

 1. Navigate to https://partner-demo.lacework.net/
 2. Enter your email address